This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The week before your procedure:

 - You may need blood tests before your procedure.
 You may also need x-rays or a CT scan of your ankle.
-Talk to your caregiver about these or other tests you may need.
-Write down the date, time, and location of each test.

 The night before your procedure: